codefresh-io/cap-docs.codefresh.io/_docs/integrations/image-enrichment-overview.md

 When you add an integration, Codefresh creates a Sealed Secret with the integration credentials, and a ConfigMap that references the secret.

-Codefresh supports the following CI tools:
+Codefresh supports the following tools:

 * [JIRA]({{site.baseurl}}/docs/integration/jira/)
 * [DockerHub]({{site.baseurl}}/docs/integration/dockerhub/)
 * [Quay]({{site.baseurl}}/docs/integration/quay/)

-We are working on supporting integrations for more CI tools.
+We are working on supporting integrations for more tools.
 Stay tuned for the release announcements.
 For image enrichment with a tool that is as yet unsupported, you must define the explicit credentials.

 #### 2. Connect GitHub Action to Codefresh